Adarsh-Barik/not-so-deep-learning/README.md

 12. Make sure 'hello_world.py' runs

 ### Homework
 Work on the problem (at least a toy version) of problem of your choice.
-If you do not have one in mind, then take the input images from the input folder and construct a CNN that figures out the coordianates of the source.
+If you do not have one in mind, then take the input images from the input folder and construct a CNN that figures out the coordinates of the source.
 You can use 'data/seed_pts.dat' as your output data for training/validation.

 ## Lecture 2
 1. Introduction to CNN